It’s Tutorial Tuesday … and today I do have a polymer clay tutorial, but likely not the kind you were expecting.

 So after 35 minutes of using a cloth, then a toothbrush, then a cloth, and then a toothbrush, this is what I ended up with.
 Honestly, I could have kept going, but I was so tired of scrubbing that handle, I just gave up.
 Here’s the point though, even 6 years worth of “clay muck” on your handle can come off.
 You don’t have to throw it away or resign it as “dead.”
 Just spend some time cleaning it.

-This tool is so very special to me … and yes, it’s gross too with those 6 years of “clay muck” clinging to all it’s nice parts.
+This tool is so very special to me and yes, it’s gross too with those 6 years of “clay muck” clinging to all its nice parts.
+[You can get this tool here in my shop.]
 Seven years ago, my very first book I bought to learn polymer clay was Lisa Pavelka’s book, “The Complete Guide to Polymer Clay” (read my review here).
-One of the things Lisa mentions in her book (and I’ve seen her say it in videos too) is that ‘most people make art better with art in their hands.’
+One of the things Lisa is that ‘most people make art better with art in their hands.’
 I’m paraphrasing here, but I think you get the idea.

 The tool shown at the left is the very first thing I ever made with polymer clay.
 I had zero experience and zero expectations.
 Honestly, I think it turned out pretty darn good for the first time I ever did anything with polymer (see top photo).
 Now granted, this looks pretty bad in this photo … why?
 Because it’s covered in gross “clay muck.”